-"Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost; Teaching them to observe all things whatsoever I have commanded you: and Io, I am with you alway, even unto the end of the world."
+"Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost; Teaching them to observe all things whatsoever I have commanded you: and lo, I am with you alway, even unto the end of the world."
 Amen.
 Matt.
 28:19-20.
-We know there are more than 2500 who are serving in 77 countries who felt the call of these

-We know there are more than 2500 who are serving in 77 countries who left the car of these great words of Jesus.
+We know there are more than 2500 who are serving in 77 countries who felt the call of these great words of Jesus.
 It is up to the rest of us, more than 10 million, to support these with our love, prayers, and money.